SteelMasterJ/React-Gallery-App/README.md

 just create a new config.js file and use this code, replacing the YOUR API KEY with your actual API key.

+copy below and paste into your own config.js file:

 const apiKey = 'YOUR API KEY';
 export default apiKey;